 In around 25% of people, the body will eliminate the virus over time.
 In others, however, it can remain in the body and become chronic.

 Combination therapy can eliminate the virus in some people with certain strains of the virus.

 As with other types of hepatitis, people who have hepatitis C should avoid alcohol.

 Many people with hepatitis experience either mild or no symptoms.
-If symptoms do appear, they can do so 2 weeks to 6 months after infection.
-This applies to all types of hepatitis.
+If symptoms do appear, they can do so

 - pale stools